yetanotherco/yet-another-bridge/docs/contracts/escrow.md

-After an MM consolidates an order, Escrow will receive a `claim_payment` call from Payment Registry, containing the information about how MM has indeed bridged the funds to the User's L1 address, and where does MM want to receive it's L2 tokens.
+After an MM consolidates an order, Escrow will receive a `claim_payment` call from Payment Registry, containing the information about how MM has indeed bridged the funds to the User's L1 address, and where does MM wants to receive its L2 tokens.
 Escrow will then cross-check this information to its own records, and if everything is in check, Escrow will transfer the bridged amount of tokens, plus the fee, to MM's L2 address.